 Ticks and Fleas And Paw Chewing

-Your Frenchie may be sensitive to Ticks and fleas; the discomfort caused by the embedded flea or tick can encourage the French Bulldog to chew and lick themselves.
+Your Frenchie may be sensitive to Ticks and fleas; the discomfort caused by the embedded flea or tick can encourage the French Bulldog to chew and lick itself.
 The secretion of fleas or ticks triggers an immune reaction that results in an intense “itch” feeling.

 Symptoms Of Dog Chewing Paws

 One thing to keep in mind, just because you don’t see our Frenchie chewing or licking their paws does not mean they are not.
-Your French Bulldog that chews their paws once they’re bored or anxious may not have the urge to do so when you’re present.
+Your French Bulldog that chews its paws once they’re bored or anxious may not have the urge to do so when you’re present.

-Frenchies that have been in trouble in the past for chewing their paws may just leave the room to chew.
-They choose just to chew when you’re not around to prevent a repeat.
+Frenchies that have been in trouble in the past for chewing their paws may leave the room to chew.
+They choose to chew when you’re not around to prevent a repeat.

 |Paws with red-tinged fur

 |Warm dog paws

 |Patches of hair missing

-When your Frenchie shows some of these signs, you should bring them to the veterinarian as early as possible.
+When your Frenchie shows some of these signs, you should bring them to the Veterinarian as early as possible.
 Look for signs of limping, which can signify a potential health condition.

 When To Worry About Paw Chewing

-Though if your Frenchie doesn’t stop chewing their paws or has an infection, you might have an issue.
+If your Frenchie doesn’t stop chewing their paws or has an infection, you might have an issue.
 The same holds if their chewing causes sores.
 Again take your Frenchie to the vet as early as possible.

 You might even try to persuade your Frenchie to wear shoes on gravel, dirt, or other obstacles which might hurt their paws.

-Make sure your French Bulldog is up to date on parasite treatment and ensure they don’t get parasites in the first instance.
+Ensure your French Bulldog is up to date on parasite treatment and ensure they don’t get parasites in the first instance.
 Besides inducing biting and chewing, numerous parasites have serious diseases.

-If your Frenchies excessive chewing is induced by emotional distress, ensure you interact with them regularly.
+If your Frenchies’ excessive chewing is induced by emotional distress, ensure you interact with them regularly.

-|Whether your Frenchie has allergies or is dealing with dry skin, use a steam humidifier or moisturiser in your house.
+|Whether your Frenchie has allergies or is dealing with dry skin, use a steam humidifier or moisturizer in your house.
 The steam adds extra moisture to the hot air and protects the nasal cavity of your Frenchie from blocking up with secretions.

-|Give them a 5 min soak created with cool water as well as an oatmeal shampoo developed for dogs.
+|Please give them a 5 min soak created with cool water and an oatmeal shampoo developed for dogs.
 The water helps to wash allergens, and the cool water temperature relieves skin irritation.